Can People With No Rhythm Learn to Dance?

 If the thought of embarrassment is holding you back from starting a dance course, a good solution is to buy a beginners' dance DVD and use it to learn the basics before enrolling for your first class.
 That will help you get over the first hurdle.

-The other thing that holds adults back is muscle memory - the patterns of movement that we've learned growing up.
+The other thing that holds adults back is resistance to change.
+We all have patterns of movement that we've learned growing up (muscle memory).

 Your body likes doing repetitive movements - stuff it already knows and doesn't have to think about.
 Dance requires you to move your arms and legs in strange and unusual ways.
 Your eyes may watch and your brain may comprehend, but it can take a while for it to direct your limbs to interpret these new and unfamiliar movements.